Cognitive learning

 • Encourage questions and comments from trainees.

-Meaningful Experiences strategy
+Meaningful experiences strategy

 David Ausubel made a clear distinction between meaningful learning and rote learning.